Johnny Green (basketball): College career

 After completing his military commitment, Green enrolled at Michigan State in 1955, and played on the 1955–56 Spartans' freshman team.
 He became eligible to play on the varsity in January 1957, at age 23.

 Green played in 18 games that season as a power forward, setting a new Michigan State rebounding record with 14.6 per game as the Spartans were Big Ten champions.
 They advanced to the NCAA tournament semifinal game, which they lost in triple overtime to eventual champion North Carolina despite Green's 19 rebounds and eight blocked shots.
 The Spartans finished the season winning 12 out of 13 games to end with a 16–10 overall record.

 As a junior in 1957–58, he increased his per-game rebounding average to 17.8 while averaging 18.0 points per game on 53.8 percent field goal shooting.
 He was named second-team All-American by NABC and The Sporting News and third-team All-American by the Associated Press (AP), United Press International (UPI) and the Helms Foundation.

 In 1958–59, he led the Spartans to another Big Ten title and a 19–4 record, falling a game short of the NCAA Final Four.
 Averaging 18.5 points and 16.6 rebounds per game, he earned first-team All-American honors from the Helms Foundation and was second-team All-American of AP, UPI, NABC and The Sporting News.

 While in college, he was married and in 1957 Green's wife gave birth to sons Jeffery and Johnny.

 Green's career rebounding average was 16.4 per game, topped in Big Ten history by only hall-of-famer Jerry Lucas' 17.2.
 He remains third on the Spartans' all-time career rebounding list with 1,036 – in less than three seasons.
 He also averaged 16.9 points per game, scoring 1,062 overall.

-He was also named first-team All-Big Ten for three years and was named Big Ten MVP in 1958–59.
+Green was also named first-team All-Big Ten for three years and was named Big Ten MVP in 1958–59.

 Michigan State named an annual rebounding award in Green's honor.
 His jersey number 24 was retired by Michigan State.
 He was inducted into the MSU Athletics Hall of Fame in 1992.